nancopeland/old-portfolio-site/_posts/2017-6-10-smt-user-content-admin.markdown

 next-story: /2016/12/29/pub-site-redesign.html
 ---

-I am currently working on improving the CMS for [Social Media Today](http://www.socialmediatoday.com/).
+I am currently working on improving the CMS for **[Social Media Today](http://www.socialmediatoday.com/)**.
 Because the site runs on user-generated content (ie. anyone can make an account and submit a story), the submission and approval process is crucial.

 {:.p-img}
 ![new site]({{ site.url }}/assets/img/smt_cms/smt_intro.jpg)